 - Description of coats of arms in the windows of Rycote Chapel

 - Drawing of Rycote Chapel from the north-east

-- Drawing of the north-east aspect of Rycote Chapel
+- Drawing of north-east view of Rycote Chapel

-- Engraving of Rycote Chapel and the remains of the Tudor mansion
+- Drawing of Rycote Chapel from the south-east

-- Indian ink drawing of Rycote Chapel from the south-east
+- Pencil drawing of Rycote Chapel from the north-east